ClippyRoyale/SkinConverter/README.md

   * MacOS 10.7–10.14: Use Chromium Legacy
 * Windows 7 or later
   * Windows 10– : Use Firefox or Chrome
-  * Windows 7–8.1: User Firefox ESR
+  * Windows 7–8.1: Use Firefox ESR

 If you download the source code from this Github project's Releases, it should run on any operating system that can run Python 3.6 (though I've only tested it as far back as Python 3.7):
 * MacOS 10.6 or later